EnviDat/ckanext-passwordless_api/README.md

   A link to your website guidelines.
 - passwordless_api.policies_url
   A link to your website policies.
+- passwordless_api.welcome_template
+  Path to welcome template to render as html email
+- passwordless_api.reset_key_template
+  Path to reset key template to render as html email

+All variables are optional:

-The variables can be omited to not include them in welcome emails.
+- Omitting guidelines_url or policies_url will not include them in the welcome email.
+- Omitting welcome_template or reset_key_template will use default templates.

 Notes: